‘How do I create a buyers list for wholesaling?’

 You get first a list of targeted areas with a high likelihood of cash buyers being active there.

-Hopefully you get at least several zip codes, email addresses, and/or phone numbers.
+Hopefully, you get several zip codes, email addresses, and/or phone numbers.

-Once you have either of these contact information, head over to Facebook and create a new campaign and import this list as a custom audience.
+Once you have either of these contact information, head to Facebook, create a new campaign, and import this list as a custom audience.

-Depending on the size of this list, you can then either target them directly with your Facebook campaign and/or create a lookalike audience, letting the Facebook algorithm do its magic and target an audience that is similar to the first one, such as potential cash buyers.
+Facebook’s algorithm can then do its magic and target an audience similar to the first one, such as potential cash buyers.

-So, ending this article, I hope I could convince you a bit that deal first vs. buyers list first isn’t really competing with each other and that there is a great value in having a buyers list when you want to go the wholesaling route more on the contract assignment or contract flipping side of things.
+However, there is great value in having a buyers list when you want to go the wholesaling route more on the contract assignment or flipping side of things.

-My decision grid approach might also help you with finding the most effective methods to create your buyers list.
+My decision grid approach might help you find the most effective methods to create your buyers’ list.